Lisa Cheng (linguist): Academic life

 Cheng has done extensive work on theoretical syntax, mostly from a comparative perspective, with the majority of her work concentrating on Chinese languages (Mandarin, Cantonese, Wu, and Min) and Bantu languages (Zulu, Chichewa, Bemba).
-Important contributions of her work to syntactic theory include her “Clausal Typing Hypothesis” (Cheng 1991), which led to a better understanding of the nature of triggers of operations in syntax, and the role that sentence final particles play in the triggering system.
-Her work on bare nouns and classifiers in Chinese languages (e.g. Cheng & Sybesma 1999) demonstrates that a count-mass distinction is also relevant in Chinese languages, albeit in the system of classifiers.
-Furthermore, this work has demonstrated that bare nouns can have hidden structures, and that classifiers can be associated with definiteness.
-Cheng’s joint work on Zulu with Laura J. Downing (Cheng & Downing 2009, 2016) is a rare example of collaboration between a syntactician and a phonologist, demonstrating the necessity as well as benefits of such collaboration to the field.
-Importantly, it shows knowledge of prosodic phrasings of a language provide evidence for the syntactic structure of the language, work that she has continued in investigating Mandarin (Gryllia et al. 2020).
+Important contributions of her work to syntactic theory include her “Clause Typing Hypothesis” (Cheng 1991), which led to a better understanding of the nature of triggers of operations in syntax and the role that sentence-final particles play in the triggering system.
+Her work on bare nouns and classifiers in Chinese languages (e.g., Cheng & Sybesma 1999) demonstrates that the count-mass distinction is also relevant in Chinese languages, albeit in the system of classifiers.
+Furthermore, this work has argued that bare nouns can have hidden structures, and that classifiers can be associated with definiteness.
+Cheng's joint work on Zulu with Laura J. Downing (Cheng & Downing 2009, 2016) is a rare example of collaboration between a syntactician and a phonologist, demonstrating the necessity as well as benefits of such collaboration to the field.
+Importantly, it shows that prosodic phrasing in a language provides evidence for the syntactic structure of the language, work that she has continued in investigating Mandarin (Gryllia et al. 2020).

 Honors and distinctions

 Cheng was elected a member of Academia Europaea in 2016.
 In 2017 she was elected a member of the Royal Netherlands Academy of Arts and Sciences.
+In 2024 she was elected as a Fellow of the Linguistic Society of America.

 Cheng has served on the editorial board of many leading journals in linguistics.
 She is an advisory editor of Linguistic Inquiry, and an associate editor of Language, and is on the editorial board of Journal of East Asian Linguistics, Contemporary Chinese Linguistics, Syntax: Journal of Theoretical, Experimental and Interdisciplinary Research, and The Linguistic Review.

 She was the Editor of Glot International between 1996 and 2003.
 (See, e.g., Cheng & Sybesma, eds., 2000.)